mrkungfu/inject-1password-env-vars/README.md

 # inject-1password-env-vars

+Very, very basic script - not even making this pip installable - to load secrets into your environment.

+What it does:
-Very basic.
-Gets env variables matching 1Password urls (`op://...`), pulls the secrets/variables all at once and then provides the shell commands which can be executed directly by a shell script.
+- gets env variables matching 1Password urls (`op://...`)
+- pulls the secrets/variables all at once to minimize requests via `op` cli
+- outputs the shell commands which can be executed directly by a shell script to replace op urls with secrets

 Couple examples shell scripts for Windows below.

 # Q&A